-Michigan Insurance Agent Continuing Education and License Renewal Requirements
+Michigan Insurance Agent Continuing Education Requirements

 Michigan Producers must take 24 Credit Hours of Approved Continuing Education every 2 years, prior to their Continuing Education Review Date (“CERD”).